 If you don’t have health insurance, talk with your doctor or pharmacist.
 They may be able to suggest online pharmacy options that could work for you.

 If you need financial support to pay for Abilify, or if you need help understanding your insurance coverage, help is available.
 For example:

 - A savings card for Abilify tablets is available.
 To learn more or to check if you’re eligible, visit the program’s website.
 You can also text “FIVE” to 37500.

-- If you’re prescribed Abilify Mycite, the drug is only available through a specialty pharmacy.
-Your pharmacist will help you navigate any issues affording your prescription.
+- If your doctor prescribes Abilify MyCite, the drug is only available through a specialty pharmacy.
+Your pharmacist will help you navigate any issues regarding your prescription.
 For example, they’ll work with your insurance company to explore options if the drug isn’t covered.

 - Some websites provide details about drug assistance programs, ways to make the most of your insurance coverage, and links to savings cards and other services.
 Two such websites are:

 To learn more about saving money on prescriptions with or without insurance, check out this article.